Risk, Resilience and Reward: Impacts of Shifting to Digital Sex Work: Prior Work

 \section{Prior Work}

-Here, we review prior work on digital-mediation of sex work, on sex work (both digitally-mediated and not) during the COVID-19 pandemic, and on the shift to remote work across various industries during COVID-19.
+Here, we review prior work on digital-mediation of sex work, on sex work (both digitally-mediated and not) during the COVID-19 pandemic, on the shift to remote work across various industries during COVID-19, and on digital safety work in intimate, non-labour contexts.